noahbenson/Air.jl/README.md

 Air is a Julia library that aims to take advantage of Julia's builtin immutable paradigms to provide a set of functional utilities.
-Air is currently heavily under development and will be changing drastically in the foreseeable future.
+Air is currently heavily under development and will be changing substantially in the near future.
 Inspiration for Air's design is derived largely from paradigms in Clojure and Scala.

 ### Plans

-Note that many of the core components for Air already working (if not-yet-optimized) implementations.
+Note that many of the core components for Air already working implementations.
 Several more are currently undergoing testing.
+In particular, the existing persistent data structures are fairly well tested and have a performance comparable to or better than their clojure counterparts.

 * Completed plans
   * Persistent data structures: